jereinhardt/feste/README.md

     $ rails generate feste:install
     $ rake db:migrate

-Once installed, you will need to mount Feste in your application
+Once installed, you will need to mount Feste in your application.

 ```ruby
 # config/routes.rb